-- In general, if the performance obtained with a given set of features is inadequate, it is natural to consider adding new features. - If the additional features provide new information, performance will improve; otherwise, the Bayes classifier will ignore the new features (assuming the ideal case where the probabilistic structure is completely known). - Even though increasing the number of features increases the complexity of the classifier, it may be acceptable for an improved performance.
+- In practical multicategory applications, it is not unusual to encounter problems involving tens or hundreds of features. - Intuitively, it may seem that each feature is useful for at least some of the discriminations. - In general, if the performance obtained with a given set of features is inadequate, it is natural to consider adding new features. - Even though increasing the number of features increases the complexity of the classifier, it may be acceptable for an improved performance.